bortzmeyer/monitor-dns-over-tls/README.md

 [nice DNS library](https://miek.nl/2014/August/16/go-dns-package/) and a
 [good TLS standard package](https://golang.org/pkg/crypto/tls/).
-TODO: see how to extract key and cert info from a session.
+TODO: see how to extract key and cert info from a session (parse the `conn` object?
+See [HTTP package](https://golang.org/pkg/net/http) to be sure.
+With the help of te [TLS package](https://golang.org/pkg/crypto/tls/)?).
 TODO: what are the policy rules for the monitoring plugins project?
 (See the `CODING` file in the source distribution, it is mostly source code presentation details.)
 Do they accept